Social impact of the COVID-19 pandemic: Socialization

 Crowd anxiety and apprehension to pre-pandemic behavior were normalized due to the virus and subsequent lockdowns around the world.
 Additionally, social upheaval and other stressors have resulted in hesitancy to be comfortable sharing the same physical space with strangers.
 In February 2021, Saturday Night Live poked fun at "post-COVID dating" after a year of isolation imagining the "weird quirks and behaviors we've picked up".

 Personal gatherings

 The impact on personal gatherings has been strong as medical experts have advised, and local authorities often mandated stay-at-home orders to prevents gatherings of any size, not just the larger events that were initially restricted.
 Such gatherings may be replaced by teleconferencing, or in some cases with unconventional attempts to maintain social distancing with activities such as a balcony sing-along for a concert, or a "birthday parade" for a birthday party.
 Replacements for gatherings have been seen as significant to mental health during the crisis.
-Social isolation among alcohol users has also adopted a trend towards Kalsarikänni or "pantsdrunking", a Finnish antisocial drinking culture.
+In Finland, social isolation among alcohol users has also adopted a trend towards Kalsarikänni or "pantsdrunking", an antisocial drinking culture.